Chevrolet Vega: Vertical rail transport

-Although Lordstown Assembly had a purpose-built exit off of the Ohio Turnpike built to make shipment easier, the Vega was designed for vertical shipment, nose down.
+Although Lordstown Assembly had a purpose-built exit off of the Ohio Turnpike constructed to make shipment easier, the Vega was designed for vertical shipment, nose down.
 General Motors and Southern Pacific designed "Vert-A-Pac" rail cars to hold 30 Vegas each, compared with conventional tri-level autoracks which held 18.
-The Vega was fitted with four removable cast-steel sockets on the underside and had plastic spacers—removed at unloading—to protect engine and transmission mounts.
-The rail car ramp/doors were opened and closed via forklift.
+The Vega was fitted with four removable cast-steel sockets on the underside and had plastic spacers — removed at unloading — to protect engine and transmission mounts.
+The rail car carrier-panels were opened and closed via forklift.

 Vibration and low-speed crash tests ensured the cars would not shift or suffer damage in transit.
-The Vega was delivered topped with fluids, ready to drive to dealerships, so the engine was baffled to prevent oil entering the number one cylinder; the battery filler caps high on the rear edge of the casing prevented acid spills; a tube drained fuel from the carburetor to vapor canister; and the windshield washer bottle stood at 45 degrees.
+The Vega was delivered topped with fluids, ready to drive to dealerships, so the engine was baffled to prevent oil entering the number one cylinder; the battery filler caps were positioned high on the rear edge of the casing to prevent acid spills; a tube drained fuel from the carburetor to the vapor canister; and the windshield washer bottle stood at 45 degrees.
 The Vert-A-Pacs were retired after the Vega's 1977 model year.